Eddie2111/4Shadi/readme.md

 ## Target Features

-Progress: 14/25
+Progress: 16/25

 Profile:

 - can create their profile and see their profile (done)
 - user has to send a request
 - upload their images (done)
-- information restriction
+- information restriction (done)
 - user can see other profiles (done)

 Profile Verification: